A Mini-Batch Quasi-Newton Proximal Method for Constrained Total-Variation Nonlinear Image Reconstruction: Conclusion

-We have proposed a \increm{} quasi-Newton proximal method (\ours{}) to solve constrained total-variation-based image reconstruction problems.
-The computational cost of \ours{} does not depend on the number of measurements, which makes it suitable for composite-minimization problems with many sets of measurements.
-In addition, our method does not require the computation of the full gradient of the data-fidelity term, thus avoiding the costly step of a traverse of the entire set of measurements.
-This is a major departure from existing stochastic proximal quasi-Newton methods.
-We have also proposed an efficient method to compute the weighted proximal mapping that arises in \ours{}.
-Our numerical experiments on 3D optical-diffraction tomography with simulated and real data show that \ours{} converges more rapidly than a stochastic accelerated first-order proximal method in terms of iterations and wall time.
-These results illustrate how the computational cost of composite inverse problems can be significantly reduced by the proposed method.
+We propose a \increm{} quasi-Newton proximal method (\ours{}) for solving constrained total variation-based nonlinear image reconstruction problems.
+The computational cost of \ours{} is independent of the number of measurements, making it well-suited for composite minimization problems involving large sets of measurements.
+Additionally, our method avoids the need to compute the full gradient of the data-fidelity term, thereby eliminating the costly traversal of the entire measurements.
+This represents a significant departure from existing stochastic proximal quasi-Newton methods.

+We have also introduced an efficient approach to compute the weighted proximal mapping required by \ours{}.
+Furthermore, we have provided a convergence analysis of \ours{} in the nonconvex setting.
+Our numerical experiments on 3D optical diffraction tomography, conducted with both simulated and real data, demonstrate that \ours{} converges more rapidly than a stochastic accelerated first-order proximal method, both in terms of iterations and wall time.
+These results highlight how the proposed method can substantially reduce the computational cost of solving composite inverse problems.